4neesh/DevBlog/src/posts/004PackagingMaven.md

 On line 10 we use the <code class="language-java">PropertyConfigurator</code> which allows our logger to be configured by an external file.
 </p>
 <p>
-Now that the logger is successfully configured to the applicaiton, we can begin writing logger records that will provide information and debugging context to our log file:<br>
+Now that the logger is successfully configured to the application, we can begin writing logger records that will provide information and debugging context to our log file:<br>
 </p>

 ```java{numberLines:true}